carlosbrody/superior_colliculus_mutual_inhibition/A_REWRITE/README.md

 ### 2020-08-09.
-Respawned
+Another bug found, restarted again

 Got to the 4-day limit on spock.
 Best solution has a cost better than -0.0002 -- but running it doesn't look like a proper solution?
 Suspect a bug :(

 Indeed -- when evaluating costs, had failed to notice that Pro Nodes are no longer necessarily nodes 1 and 4.
-Rewrote to make it more robust (nodes are now indicated in `mypars[:AntiNodeID], mypars[:ProNodeID], mypars[:LeftNodeID], mypars[:RightNodeID]` and function `JJ()` now checks that there is only one ProNode per side, and uses the IDs extracted from these parameters, to evaluate how well a network is doing.
+Rewrote to make it more robust.
+Nodes are now indicated in `mypars[:AntiNodeID], mypars[:ProNodeID], mypars[:LeftNodeID], mypars[:RightNodeID]`.
+Function `JJ()` now checks that there is only one ProNode per side, and uses the IDs extracted from these parameters, to evaluate how well a network is doing.

 Killed all processes on spock, restarted.
 From scratch.
+Sigh.

 ### 2020-08-05.
 Regenerating 6-node solutions on spock